Key facts

 Learn more about fees and your options for paying.

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.
+The available fee places for this course are detailed above.
+Not all courses at Deakin have Commonwealth supported places available.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

-* One year full-time study load is typically represented by eight credit points of study.
+One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for your course.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.
+Learn more about fees and available payment options.

 FEE-HELP calculator